Megan Cavanagh

-Megan Cavanagh (born November 8, 1960) is an American actress, who is best known for portraying Marla Hooch in A League of Their Own and the voice of Judy Neutron in Jimmy Neutron: Boy Genius and The Adventures of Jimmy Neutron, Boy Genius.
+Megan Cavanagh (born 1960) is an American actress.
+She is best known for providing the voice of Jimmy Neutron’s mother Judy in the 2001 animated film Jimmy Neutron: Boy Genius, and it’s television series The Adventures Of Jimmy Neutron: Boy Genius.

 Early life and education

-Cavanagh was born November 8, 1960, in Chicago, the daughter of Jim and Rita.
+Cavanagh was born in 1960 in Chicago, the daughter of Jim and Rita.
 Raised in River Forest along with her four siblings, Cavanagh went to Oak Park and River Forest High School, graduating at 16 in 1977.
 She attended Rosary College in River Forest (now Dominican University), graduating in January 1982.